rpdearden/Miscellany/How-to/Blender.md

 * These can then be separated by pressing the p key when you've selected the bit you want to remove
 * Combine meshes into a single mess by pressing Ctrl+J
 * Press s to change size of object (ctrl will do increments, shift will do slight)
+* If tap axis twice after transform operation, it'll do it in the local axis

 **Bisecting an object**
 This operation will bisect a blender object  - or will it?
 Haven't tried with a complicated object